 Anchor table Format 2: Design Units Plus Contour Point

-Like AnchorFormat1, AnchorFormat2 specifies a format identifier (anchorFormat) and a pair of design unit coordinates for the anchor point (xcoordinate and ycoordinate).
+Like AnchorFormat1, AnchorFormat2 specifies a format identifier (anchorFormat) and a pair of design unit coordinates for the anchor point (xCoordinate and yCoordinate).

 For fine-tuning the location of the anchor point, AnchorFormat2 also provides an index to a glyph contour point (anchorPoint) that is on the outline of a glyph.
 Hinting can be used to move the contour anchor point.
 In the rendered text, the anchor point will provide the final positioning data for a given ppem size.